-- 41. Accidents may occur in the use of machines and vehicles, including worker transportation, farm tractors, harvesting and felling machinery, and a variety of other machines used on plantations and in forests.
-These may include vehicle collisions; vehicle and machinery roll-overs; uncontrolled movement resulting in personal injury (e.g., crushing by moving vehicles); damage or loss of asset; injury, entrapment, or death due to faulty or unguarded equipment and machinery (e.g., moving parts and pinch points on machinery and vehicles); entrapment due to unplanned starting, activation, or engagement of equipment (e.g., rollers); or injury during inspection or repair of vehicles (e.g., vehicle lift not secured while personnel working underneath). - 42.
-Most fatal accidents are associated with crushing by vehicles or equipment.
-Where plantation crops are harvested by hand, many of the injuries are hand-tool related.
-By far the largest number of logging accidents occurring annually are associated with felling operations.
-Workers may also be exposed to associated risks, such as the noise produced by the machines they operate.
+41. Accidents may occur in the use of machines and vehicles, including worker transportation, farm tractors, harvesting machinery, and a variety of other machines used on farms.
+These may include vehicle collisions; vehicle and machinery roll-overs; uncontrolled movement resulting in personal injury (e.g., crushing by moving vehicles); damage or loss of asset; injury, entrapment, or death due to faulty or unguarded equipment and machinery (e.g., moving parts and pinch points on machinery and vehicles); entrapment due to unplanned starting, activation, or engagement of equipment (e.g., rollers); or injury during inspection or repair of vehicles (e.g., vehicle lift not secured while personnel working underneath).

+42. Most fatal accidents are associated with crushing by vehicles or equipment.
+In annual crop production, common accidents include becoming wrapped around rotating shafts (power take-offs), falls from height (from vehicles or trailers), being run over by tractors and trailers or other large mobile equipment, or being hit by flying objects ejected from machines working the land.
 Occupational safety and health impacts and controls relating to equipment and vehicle operation and repair are discussed in the General EHS Guidelines.
-Physical hazards resulting from felling activities are discussed in the Forest Harvesting Operations EHS Guidelines.